 For the RFP, RFQ, and RFO procurement methods, evaluation committees are assembled to evaluate solicitation responses using the evaluation criteria specified in the solicitation.
 The evaluation committee is composed of subject matter experts and stakeholders that independently assess the content of each response.
-The composition of the committee is determined during the procurement planning process by the project manager designated on the Acquisition Plan.
+The composition of the committee is determined during the procurement planning process by the project manager designated on the Acquisition Plan and is subject to approval by the Procurement Division.
 The committee should have a diverse relevant disciplinary expertise and knowledge of the product or service being procured.
-Because service on an evaluation committee involves a significant time commitment, care should be taken to ensure that each member selected as a scoring member is able to attend the committee meetings, oral presentations, and site visits as applicable.
+Because service on an evaluation committee involves a significant time commitment, care should be taken to ensure that each member selected as a scoring member is able to attend the committee meetings, oral presentations, and site visits to respondent premises.